Reflux & Heartburn

 Acid Reflux & Heartburn Care

-Rediscover the joy of eating and sleeping without discomfort.
-Our fellowship-trained reflux specialists provide personalized care for GERD and heartburn with quick appointments, no referral needed.
+Our fellowship-trained reflux specialists provide personalized care for reflux and heartburn with quick appointments and no referral needed.

 To schedule an appointment or refer a patient, contact Dawn Harcey, GI Nurse Coordinator, at 218-429-3930.